-In this section, we will illustrate the importance of gossiping by comparing the learning rates of the gossip and nongossip travelers.
+In this subsection we will illustrate the importance of gossiping by comparing the learning rates of the gossip and non-gossip travelers.
 We assume the G-DWC model with R possible realizations.
-When the traveler starts his journey, he does not know what is the current network realization $r \in R$.
-Each time he gathers information about some edge weights, he can eliminate zero or more network realizations which are inconsistent with the obtained weight.
+When the traveler starts his journey he doesn't know what is the current network realization $r \in R$.
+Each time he gathers information about some edge weights he can eliminate zero or more network realizations which are inconsistent with the obtained weight.
 Depending on the network weights distribution, the traveler will be able to determine the current realization of the network after obtaining information about the state of enough edges.
-Since each time the traveler visits a vertex, he gathers information about the state of all the emerging roads.
-We define information vertices as the set of vertices the traveler needs to visit in order to find the current network realization, and denote it by k.
-In Section IV-B, we assume that the traveler does not visit a vertex more than once and that the information vertices are distributed uniformly at random in the network.
+Since each time the traveler visits a vertex he gathers information about the state of all the emerging roads we define information vertices as the set of vertices the traveler needs to visit in order to find the current network realization, and denote it by k.
+In the following subsection we assume that the traveler doesn't visit a vertex more than once and that the information vertices are distributed uniformly at random in the network.

-We first analyze the nongossip traveler, which we call a step-by-step (SBS) traveler.
-He receives information about a vertex only when he visits it.
-The probability that after \subset steps in the network (visiting \subset vertices) the SBS traveler already visited j out of the k information vertices is given by the hypergeometric distribution
+We first analyze the non-gossip traveler which we call a Step-By-Step (SBS) traveler, he receives information about a vertex only when he visits it.
+The probability that after i steps in the network (visiting i vertices) the SBS traveler already visited j out of the k information vertices is given by the hypergeometric distribution.

-$$\Pr(n,k,i;x=j) = \frac{\binom{k}{j}\binom{n-k}{i-j}}{\binom{n}{i}} \quad \text{where } j \le k; j \le i \le n$$
+$$Pr(n,k,i;x=j) = \frac{\binom{k}{j}\binom{n-k}{i-j}}{\binom{n}{i}} \text{ where } j \le k; \ j \le i \le n$$